Sweets & Dessert

 These cookie bars make an excellent addition to holiday cookie platters and if you cut them down into smaller pieces, they make great grab-and-go “cookie bites” for dessert trays.

-Cookie bars stacked up on a white plate with a glass of milk in the background.
+Chocolate chip cookie bars stacked up on a white plate with a jar of milk in the background.

 Small-batch Chocolate Chip Cookie Bars